MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 Enhanced Copilot Capabilities: Users can ask natural language questions about Jira issues and project data in Microsoft 365 Copilot.
 For example:

-- *"Summarize the open issues in Project Alpha."*
+- *"Summarize the open issues in project alpha."*

 - *"Show me all high-priority bugs filed this week."*

-Semantic Search Support: Users can type natural language queries within Microsoft Search to get highly relevant and context-rich responses about Jira issues and projects.
+Semantic search support: Users can type natural language queries within Microsoft Search to get highly relevant and context-rich responses about Jira issues and projects.

 >[!Note]
 >The connector is only compatible with Jira Data Center version 8.14 and above.